 OVERVIEW: The Maldives is one of the most restricted nations in the world, with fewer than 10 known believers.
 Any Maldivian who follows Christ must remain secret or face arrest or expulsion from the country.
-After having the same leader for more than 30 years, the Maldives is considering democratic reforms.
-The elected president resigned in 2012 under heavy pressure.
-The Maldivian government seeks to eliminate or greatly minimize outside influences on their cultural identity.
-While tourism is a major source of income, tourists are confined to resorts in an attempt to protect the small population from outside influence.
+The Maldivian government seeks to eliminate or greatly minimize outside influences on their cultural identity, which includes complete commitment to Islam.

 PERSECUTOR: The government is the main persecutor, with some family persecution.